helene-todd/PCBS_CellularAutomata/README.md

 <p align="center"><img src="gifs/demo_glider.gif" height="300"></p>

 #### An example of how changing the rules changes the outcome
-Initial grid was given by pulsar.txt :
+Initial grid was given by pulsar.txt, with default rules (a cell dies if it has strictly less than 2 neighbours or strictly more than 3 neighbours, and a new cell is born if there are exactly 3 neighbours) :
 ```console
 foo@bar:~$ python main.py -f grids/oscillators/pulsar.txt
 ```